Aum Animation Studio Pvt LTD - AnimationXpress

-Aum Animation Studio Pvt LTDis situated in the coastal town of Mangalore – a place which is widely known for its rich culture and its sandy beaches.
+Aum Animation Studios Pvt LTD is situated in the coastal town of Mangalore – a place which is widely known for its rich culture and its sandy beaches.

 If you are here to seek a job which has a powerful designation, less stress and will allow you to have a peaceful life, then we are sorry to say we cannot offer you that.
 What we can offer instead is CHAOS.